alexbird-hunterindustries/lightning-talks/2025-04-03-types-of-coupling/presentation.md

 Two independent systems must reference the same entity for the overall system to work.
 Example:

-- Configure your SSO provider to redirect to `yourwebsite.com?authToken=$TOKEN` after a successful authentication
+- Configure our SSO provider to redirect to `ourwebsite.com?authToken=$TOKEN` after a successful authentication
-- Your app code must read the query parameter named `authToken`
+- Our app code must read the query parameter named `authToken`

 ---